jjeanius/rails_project_sales_commission_application/spec.md

 Confirm:

 •   The application is DRY
-        Partials were created and helper methods were created
+        Partials were created; helper methods were created and private methods also were created

 •   Limited logic in controllers
 	    Business logic were implemented tin the models